henry4k/website/posts/why-i-like-tap.md

 Simply because they're proprietary and though just have a small eco system at best.
 And since you're doing TDD, you *want* the results to be automatically parsed, analyzed and whatnot.

+JUnit XML is a better alternative. ever tried to

+is a pain without apropriate libraries

 Just to conclude: A useful format for test results should have these properties: